-As part of its ongoing commitment to expanding mental health services, the Chicago Department of Public Health (CDPH) today announced a new partnership with Cook County Health and Hospitals System (CCHHS) and Centers.
-To increase service options for residents, CCHHS will assume management of mental health services at CDPH’s Roseland Neighborhood Health Center in early 2017.
+As part of its ongoing commitment to expanding mental health services, the Chicago Department of Public Health (CDPH) today announced a new partnership with Cook County Health (CCH) and Centers.
+To increase service options for residents, CCH will assume management of mental health services at CDPH’s Roseland Neighborhood Health Center in early 2017.
 The partnership no

 It only increases service options in Roseland, but also provides more opportunities for CDPH to expand mental health services at other locations across Chicago.

 Specifically, the new partnership will provide mental health services to children and youth at the Roseland Neighborhood Health Center location, populations not currently served there.
 Additionally, all clients at this site will now have direct access to CCH’s comprehensive healthcare network, providing access to an array of quality mental and physical health care providers, clinics and hospitals across Cook County.

 “This expansion will provide a wider range of services to more Chicagoans and increase access in more of our city’s neighborhoods,” said CDPH Commissioner Julie Morita, M.D.
 “Through this renewed partnership with Cook County, our residents will soon have more opportunities to access the care they need to live a safe and healthy life.”

 To ensure a seamless transition for clients at the Roseland location, CDPH staff will be in contact with them in the coming weeks to discuss the new opportunities available through the partnership.
 CCH will continue to see CDPH’s current clients, regardless of their ability to pay.
 As part of the partnership agreement, CDPH will continue to cover any costs for mental health services for those clients ineligible for insurance.